antodom/pwm_lib/README.md

 pwm<pwm_pin::PWMH0_PC3> pwm_pin35;
 ```

 The template argument provided indicates which PWM channel and which pin is used to generate the PWM output.
 Take into account that each channel can only be associated with a set of pins, according to the data sheet of the micro controller.
 The set of pins available for each channel is "hardwired", and is listed in ATSAM3X8E data sheet's Table 38-2 (the data sheet is available in Atmel's web site at [http://www.atmel.com/devices/SAM3X8E.aspx](http://www.atmel.com/devices/SAM3X8E.aspx)).
 In fact, in pwm_lib, the correspondence between PWM channels and pins is mapped into a set of identifiers which you must use as arguments to declare pwm objects.
-This set of identifiers is the enum *pwm_pin*  defined in pwm_defs.h file.
-The whole enum is reproduced next:
+This set of identifiers is the enumeration *pwm_pin*  defined in pwm_defs.h file.
+The whole enumeration is reproduced next:

 ```
     enum class pwm_pin: uint32_t